 Australian native flower spotlight

-Heaven and I love natives.
-We love incorporating Australian natives into our bouquets from our West End florist home studio.
+I love incorporating Australian natives into our bouquets from our Moorooka florist home studio.
 They are hardy, beautiful and have so much character.
-My favourite is wattle (and flannel flower...and billy buttons) and Heaven’s fave is candlestick banksia (and Kangaroo paw...and waratahs...and thryptomene).
+My favourite is wattle (and flannel flower...and billy buttons) and Katie’s fave is candlestick banksia (and Kangaroo paw...and waratahs...and thryptomene).

 Many people don’t realise that Australian native flowers are highly seasonal which makes them difficult to get all year round - and a shockingly large amount of our “native” flower supply gets imported from overseas!